Very high-energy collective states of partons in fractional quantum Hall liquids

 The paper is organized as follows.
-In Section~\ref{sec: EFT} we discuss the parton field theory, rederive the previous results of Refs.~\cite{Goldman18, wang2019dirac, Nguyen2021} and explain the origin of the collective modes, paying special attention to the LLL projection.
-In Section~\ref{sec: parton_wf} we give the microscopic parton construction and propose LLL-projected trial wave functions for the collective modes, evaluating their variational energies.
-In Sections~\ref{sec: dynamical_sf} and \ref{sec: quench_dynamics} we perform a detailed numerical study of the collective modes at $\nu{=}2/7$ and $2/9$.
-We show that the two modes can be distinguished not only by their energy but also by their chirality (in the case of states in the Jain sequence $n/(2pn-1)$) as well as by their clustering properties.
+In Sec.~\ref{sec: EFT} we discuss the parton field theory, rederive the previous results of Refs.~\cite{Goldman18, wang2019dirac, Nguyen2021}, and explain the origin of the collective modes, paying special attention to the LLL projection.
+In Sec.~\ref{sec: parton_wf} we give the microscopic parton construction and propose LLL-projected trial wave functions for the collective modes, evaluating their variational energies.
+In Sec.~\ref{sec: dynamical_sf} and \ref{sec: quench_dynamics}, we perform a detailed numerical study of the collective modes at $\nu{=}2/7$ and $2/9$.
+We show that the two modes can be distinguished not only by their energy, but also by their chirality [in the case of states in the Jain sequence $n/(2pn-1)$] as well as by their clustering properties.
 We also study the geometric quench and observe two independent oscillation frequencies that indicate the existence of two modes.
-Similarly, we show that the dynamical structure factor, at low wavenumbers, is heavily concentrated on the two collective modes, despite the bosonic parton mode occurring at very high energy.
+Similarly, we show that the dynamical structure factor, at low wave numbers, is heavily concentrated on the two collective modes, despite the bosonic parton mode occurring at very high-energy.
 Our results provide evidence that partons emerge as fundamental quasiparticles of the $p{>}1$ Jain FQH states when probed at sufficiently high energies.
-Moreover, these results highlight the qualitatively different physics between states lying in the primary and secondary Jain sequence.
-We conclude in Section~\ref{sec: discussion_conclusions} by discussing some open problems and future directions.
-Appendices contain further derivations and numerical data for other filling factors, including FQH states of bosons.
+Moreover, these results highlight the qualitatively different physics between states lying in the primary and secondary Jain sequences.
+We conclude in Sec.~\ref{sec: discussion_conclusions} by discussing some open problems and future directions.
+Appendixes contain further derivations and numerical data for other filling factors, including FQH states of bosons.